 In their open letter they argue that “global warming began with the Industrial Revolutions that were made possible by the resources provided by imperialism, colonialism and enslavement, [and] that colonialism and enslavement skewed the global economy in favour of the material and financial interests in the global north”.

 You know what will happen?
 The people from governmental, inter-governmental and so-called Third Sector aid organisations that victims of natural disasters in the Caribbean deal with most often talk like Mariama Williams and her white counterparts.
-They, the victims, will pick up the idea from the Climate Justice people that this is the way to get help:
+They, the victims, will pick up the impression from the Climate Justice people that the way to get financial aid these days is to talk like this:

 “We’re not begging these countries.
 This is a debt that is owed.
 And I think this needs to be made clear.
 And this is why there is very deep connection between calls for climate reparations and reparations for slavery, because they’re both connected through these longer histories, these colonial legacies,” he [Arley Gill, a member of the Caribbean Community (Caricom) Reparations Commission] said.